redd-ravenn/stremio-catalog-providers/README.md

 Make sure to replace `yourusername` with your Docker Hub username or preferred image name.

 ## Contributing
-Thank you for considering contributing to the Stremio Catalogs Providers project!
+Contribtutions are welcome and appreciated!
 This project is currently in its very early stages of development, and we welcome any and all contributions.
 Whether you want to [report an issue](https://github.com/redd-ravenn/stremio-catalog-providers/issues), suggest a new feature, or submit a pull request, your involvement is greatly appreciated.